golanlevin/60-120/2025/lectures/digital_curation/readme.md

 ![1-duchamp.jpg](img/1-duchamp.jpg)

-We present a type of Dadaist artwork known as the found object (from the French *objet trouvé*), found art, or ready-made (a term coined by Marcel Duchamp).
+We consider a type of Dadaist artwork known as the *found object* (from the French *objet trouvé*), found art, or ready-made (a term coined by Marcel Duchamp).
 The primary principles of the Dada readymade philosophy were to:

-1. **choose** an object, a creative act in itself;
+1. **choose** an object — a creative act in itself;
 2. **cancel** that object’s familiar purpose by presenting it not in its usual functionary role but *defamiliarized*, as a work of “art”; and
 3. **title** the artwork, in such a way as to potentially provoke a new thought or meaning.